 Appendix B only includes ICD-10 diagnosis codes that correspond with an applicable DSM 5 code.
 As noted in Part II of this manual, providers should use DSM 5 to diagnose individuals and report the ICD-10 code accordingly.
 Note that, due to the adjustment of diagnoses between DSM IV and DSM 5, not all ICD-9 codes will have a valid match to an ICD-10 code.
 Providers should use the DSM 5 as the initial source to determine the appropriate ICD-10 codes for authorization requests.

-E : The presence of co-occurring mental illnesses/emotional disturbances, substance related disorders and/or developmental disabilities lts in a more complicated clinical presentation.
-Individuals diagnosed with the excluded mental disorders listed may receive services ON a qualifying mental illness or substance related disorder.
-The qualifying mental illness or substance related disorder must be the present ice, and the individual must meet the functional criteria listed above.
-ILY when these disorders co-occur 2017 - 4th Quarter Provider Manual for Community Rehavioral Health Providers (April 1 2017) Page 10
+NOTE: The presence of co-occurring mental illnesses/emotional disturbances, substance related disorders and/or developmental disabilities is not uncommon and typically results in a more complicated clinical presentation.
+Individuals diagnosed with the excluded mental disorders listed may receive services ONLY when these disorders co-occur with a qualifying mental illness or substance related disorder must be the presenting problem and the focus of service, and the individual must meet the functional criteria listed above.